arsikjnesho/odin-recipes/README.md

 # odin-recipes
 Simple recipes page
 This is a simple webpage of my fav recipes.
-It servers to demonstrate my HTML skills.
+It serves to demonstrate my HTML skills.